 - Total thyroidectomy – most people with thyroid cancer need to have a total thyroidectomy.
 This involves removing the whole thyroid (both lobes and the isthmus).

 - Lymph node removal – nearby lymph nodes may also be removed to help work out staging or if the initial scans show that the cancer has spread to them.
 This is called a neck dissection.
 Even if the cancer doesn’t appear to have spread, the nodes behind the thyroid are occasionally removed to reduce the risk of the cancer returning.

 - Other tissue – in very rare cases, the surgeon also removes other tissue near the thyroid that has been affected by the cancer.

 You will probably stay in hospital for one or two nights to recover from surgery.
 Your neck wound will be closed with stitches, adhesive strips or small clips.

 All tissue removed during the surgery is examined for cancer cells by a pathologist.
 The results will help confirm the type of cancer you have, and work out if the cancer has spread to any of the nearby lymph nodes and whether you need further treatment.

 Most people who have thyroid surgery will feel better within 1–2 weeks, but recovery may take longer for some people.

-Most people are able to eat or drink normally within a few hours after the operation.
-To help your body recover from surgery, you need to be well nourished.
+- Eating and drinking – to help your body recover from surgery, you need to be well nourished.
 Try to eat small amounts of healthy, nutritious food.
-For more information, see Nutrition and Cancer or call Cancer Council 13 11 20.

-Most people return to their usual activities within a week, but some people need more time to recover.
-You will most likely need to avoid heavy lifting, vigorous exercise and turning your neck quickly for a couple of weeks after surgery.
+- Activity levels – most people return to their usual activities within a week but you will likely need to avoid heavy lifting, vigorous exercise and turning your neck quickly for a couple of weeks after surgery.

 Thyroid hormone replacement therapy